 Smarts: Bose Portable

-Overall impression: Ideally, you want to stay on your WiFi network wherever you bring the speaker to keep all the features, but Bose’s WiFi range isn’t nearly as good as Sonos’ range.
+Summary: Ideally, you want to stay on your WiFi network wherever you bring the speaker to keep all the features, but Bose’s WiFi range isn’t nearly as good as Sonos’ range.
 In my tests, the range was more than 150 feet shorter than Sonos.
 Bose Portable works with Google and Alexa, and the assistants work well.

 - You get Google Assistant or Alexa when the speaker is connected to WiFi.
 You can only pick one assistant, but you can disconnect and switch.